JaylyDev/jaylydev.github.io/posts/cinematic-editor-changelog.md

 ## 2.2.3

 - Fixed an issue where playing a scene would cause the game to freeze when hosted on powerful devices.

+## 2.2.2

+- Updated distribution files to not include redundant files.
+- Distribution files are now bundled to **.mcaddon** format to make it easier for users to import the add-on to their worlds.

 ## 2.2.1